Hurence/logisland/getting-started.md

 In the following getting started tutorial we'll drive you through the process of Apache log mining with LogIsland platform.

-We will start a Docker container hosting all the LogIsland services, launch two streaming process and send some apache logs to the system in order to analyze them in a dashboard.
+We will start a Docker container hosting all the LogIsland services, launch two streaming processes and send some apache logs to the system in order to analyze them in a dashboard.

 > So how can I play as fast as possible ?

 ### Start LogIsland as a Docker container
 LogIsland is packaged as a Docker container that you can build yourself or pull from Docker Hub.
-The docker container is build from a Centos 6.4 image with the following tools enabled
+The docker container is built from a Centos 6.4 image with the following tools enabled

 - Spark
 - Elasticsearch